jbock-java/jbock/SPAGHETTI.md

 This list will contain the headers in the same order in which they appear in `argv`.

-To declare a repeatable parameter, either define a custom collector or make the corresponding model method return `java.util.List`.
+To declare a repeatable parameter, either define a custom collector, or use a parameter method that returns `java.util.List<E>`, where `E` is the mapper return type.

 ### Parameter shapes